RodrigoFreireA/RodrigoFreireA/README.md

 # Rodrigo Freire de Andrade
 👋 Enthusiastic and beginner programmer, passionate about creating solutions with code.
-My favorite tools include PHP and Laravel for building robust and dynamic applications, while HTML and CSS3 bring my designs to life.
+My favorite tools include PHP,JS and Laravel for building robust and dynamic applications, while HTML and CSS3 bring my designs to life.
 I'm on a journey of continuous learning, exploring the vast world of programming.
 I'm a version control enthusiast and am always improving my skills with Git and GitHub.
 Join me as I build, learn and share my progress!

 ### Connect with me
 [![Perfil](https://img.shields.io/badge/-%20Perfil%20-30A3DC?style=for-the-badge)]([https:///](https://github.com/RodrigoFreireA/))